-3 Reasons to Ditch That Resume Objective, and What to Replace it With
+3 Reasons To Ditch That Resume Objective

 By Jessica Holbrook Hernandez, Expert Resume Writer

 I remember when I used to think having "to obtain a position that utilizes my education and previous work experience while providing opportunities for growth and advancement …" on my resume was cool.
 Not just cool but what I was supposed to put on my resume.
-That was ten years ago...at least...so if you’re still using this outdated statement or something similar, let me provide you with three good reason to stop now.
+That was ten years ago...at least...so if you’re still using this outdated statement or something similar, let me provide you with three good reasons to stop now.

 1. It's outdated.
 Enough said.
 If it wasn’t working ten years ago, then it sure isn’t going to work in this job market.